-The Southern Nazarene University Physical Therapist Assistant Program prepares health care practitioners who model professional core values and integrity.
+The Southern Nazarene University Physical Therapist Assistant Program prepares competent, ethical, and selfdirected healthcare practitioners who model professional core values.
 The program is committed to excellence in education and delivers a contemporary curriculum within a Christ-centered community.
-Graduates will be able to serve the diverse needs of the community by providing high quality patient care as entry-level physical therapist assistants working under the direction and supervision of a physical therapist.
+Graduates will be able to meet the diverse needs of the community by providing high-quality patient care as a physical therapist assistant working under the direction and supervision of a physical therapist.